The Plant Initiative

 Each month, The Plant Initiative sends out an e-mail newsletter to provide timely information and resources about improving the plant-human connection as well as to keep you up to date on our work.

-Here's the link to the March 2023 e-newsletter which was sent on March 15, 2023.
+Here's the link to the September 2023 e-newsletter which was sent on September 15, 2023.